sammuelyee/docs/_tutorials/named_maps.md

 window.onload = main;
 {% endhighlight %}

 The only information you need to replace is the `user_name` value.
 Other than that, the layer source object already contains the name for map we created.
 Save the file and open it in your browser.
-It should look like the map at the <a href="#">top of this tutorial</a>.
+It should look like the map at the <a href="#">top of this tutorial</a> and the code is [here](https://github.com/CartoDB/cartodb.js/blob/namedMapsExample/examples/named-maps-example.html).

 ## 4. Managing named maps